haseebnqureshi/Basefloor/docs/reference/permissions.md

 # Permissions

-MinAPI provides a flexible permission system that allows you to control access to your API endpoints with fine-grained rules based on user properties, resource ownership, and custom logic.
+Basefloor provides a flexible permission system that allows you to control access to your API endpoints with fine-grained rules based on user properties, resource ownership, and custom logic.

 ## Permission Syntax